hydrosquall/SpheroTeam/readme.md

 - If you are managing a Sphero team, I recommend labeling their plastic bases, and using them as "hats" for the robots as they sit in their chargers.
 (Add picture).

 ### Context
 Developed at Yale University's [Scazlab](http://scazlab.yale.edu/) for CPSC 473 Intelligent Robotics Laboratory in Spring 2017, using lab facilities and equipment.
+We tested our application with the Sphero 2.0 model, running firmware version 3.90+.